AlanDurdevic/Alan_Durdevic/README.md

 - `http://localhost:8080/redoc`

 ## Additionally
-#### If you want to change database username, password and name change '.env' file
+#### If you want to change database username, password and name change '.env' file.